terramate-io/terramate-docs/cli/getting-started/index.md

 ```
 :::

 This configures Terramate to generate a `backend.tf` file in every stack it can reach within the `stacks/` directory.
-In this case our `alice` and `bob` stacks.
+In this case, it applies to our `alice` and `bob` stacks.

 To trigger the code generation we need to run the [`terramate generate`](../cmdline/generate.md) command: